tompazourek/Colourful/docs/topic-cct.md

 xyChromaticity chromaticity = CCTConverter.GetChromaticityOfCCT(temperature); // xy [x=0.44, y=0.4]
 ```

-Using this you'll only have the chromaticity, not an actual color.
+Using this, you'll only have the chromaticity, not an actual color.
 However, you can use a [color converter](topic-conversion.md) to convert this to the target color space.
 In the example below, we'll try to represent the color in the sRGB color space.

 ```csharp
 IColorConverter<xyChromaticity, RGBColor> converter = new ConverterBuilder().Fromxy(Illuminants.D65).ToRGB(RGBWorkingSpaces.sRGB).Build();